rproepp/spykeutils/doc/source/examples.rst

-While spike density estimations are preferable to PSTHs in many cases, the picture also shows an important weakness: The estimation will generally be too low on borders.
+While spike density estimations are preferable to PSTHs in many cases, the picture also shows an important weakness: The estimation will generally be too low on margins.
 The areas where this happens become larger with kernel size, which is clearly visible from the rounded shape of Unit 1 (which really has a flat rate) with its very large kernel size.